geneidy/xpringbox/README.md

 # xpringbox

-This is inteded to demonstrate the use of [trust lines](https://developers.ripple.com/trust-lines-and-issuing.html).
+This is inteded to demonstrate [trust lines](https://developers.ripple.com/trust-lines-and-issuing.html).

 ## Installation

+### Virtual Environment

 For the purposes of this demonstration, we'll be using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).